kevinyswong/kevinyswong.github.io/index.md

 thoughts, be they artists, scientists, or intellectuals, those whose vocations and particular ideas could not be more different from each other, is that they are themselves rather than reiterations of the cookie-cutter norm of conformity.
-Someone healthy and functional are amenable and pleasant and may be unconditionally kind and deserving of kindness in return, yet these traits of rigid regularity are but conforming, voiceless, sterile, and lacking a unique vantage.
+Someone healthy and functional is amenable and pleasant and may be unconditionally kind and deserving of kindness in return, yet these traits of rigid regularity are but conforming, voiceless, sterile, and lacking a unique vantage.
 Such a person is normal, to be treated the customary courtesy but it